 — We Read It Like This

 When the little sister is replaced with an ‘ice baby’, this makes use of pretty obvious temperature symbolism.
-Sounds cheesy when you put it into words, but Ida feels cold inside.
+Sounds cheesy when you put it into words (as symbolism always does), but Ida feels cold inside.

 WHAT DOES IDA WANT?